 Director: Roman Polanski | Writer: Robert Harris (novel) Roman Polanski/Robert Harris (screenplay) | Cast: Ewan McGregor, Pierce Brosnan, Olivia Williams, Kim Catrall, Tom Wilkinson | 128’ Thriller | Also known as the Ghost Writer

-Based on Robert Harris’ novel entitled Enigma, the film came about in unexpected fashion: Polanski was intent on getting a project (also written by Harris) to the screen called ‘Pompeii’; but for various reasons, the wheel came off.
+Tom Wilkinson – who has sadly died aged 75 – stars in this lugubrious thriller based on Robert Harris’ novel entitled Enigma.
+The film came about in unexpected fashion: Polanski was intent on getting a project (also written by Harris) to the screen called ‘Pompeii’; but for various reasons, the wheel came off.
 Whilst Harris was working on ‘Pompeii’, he was also tinkering with an idea that had sat with him for over a decade; that of a ghost writer and an ex-PM.
 But the jigsaw pieces didn’t all fall into place until he saw a news cast talking of someone wanting Tony Blair to be tried for war crimes.